mothomas/AzureProvisioning/doc/Installation.md

 ## Prerequisites

+1. Linux VM
-1. Terraform  0.12
+2. Terraform  0.12
-2. Ansible  2
+3. Ansible  2
+4. AZ cli
+5. Azure Account

 ## What you need to do

-1 pull app repo
-  Edit conf.toml for  changing input variables and commit changes

-  copy conf.toml to Provisioning repo directo "*****need to be changed

-2 execute ./build-n-deploy.sh from the cloned repo directory
+1 execute ./build-n-deploy.sh from the cloned repo directory

-      above sript will initiate  Teraform infra provioning work flow then ansible to deploy application
+      above sript will initiate  Teraform infra provisioning work flow then ansible to deploy application

+ conf.toml file will be generated and copied to application servers by script There is a fair chance of ansible script not running on both VMs in this case a rerun of only ansible script will be enough use command ansible-playbook deploy_ui_app.yaml --list-tags and use tags to re-run play books if required.

  ## Installation process can be done step by step also
-  execute following steps from Repo directory

-  1
+  execute following steps from Repo directory I have added multiple option in ,.build-n-deploy.sh but only 1 will work, since it is only required for E to E deployment.
+Rest of the options are subset of one